sxyu/svox2/README.md

 [Featured at Two Minute Papers YouTube](https://youtu.be/yptwRRpPEBM) 2022-01-11

-**Note:** This is a preliminary release.
-We have not carefully tested everything, but feel that it would be better to first put the code out there.

-Also, despite the name, it's not strictly intended to be a successor of svox
+Despite the name, it's not strictly intended to be a successor of svox

 Citation:
 ```